The Garden Grazer

 Instructions

-• In a large saucepan over high heat, pour vegetable broth and bring to a boil.
+• In a large saucepan over high heat, add the vegetable broth and bring to a light boil.

 • Meanwhile, mince garlic and grate ginger.
 (I use a microplane grater for ginger.)

-• When broth is boiling, add garlic, ginger, miso,* turmeric, peas, and pasta.
+• When the broth is boiling, add garlic, ginger, turmeric, peas, and pasta.
 (If using spaghetti noodles, I like to break them up in smaller pieces before adding.)

 • Return to a light boil.
-Then reduce heat and simmer for about 10 minutes or until pasta is cooked.
+Then reduce heat and simmer for about 10 minutes or until noodles are cooked through.

 Notes